microwave89-hv/te-sound-barrier/README.md

 Reason is these are achievable even if your app doesn't even gain control or it somehow crashes the TE loader.
 A platform shutdown without gaining control is much much more unlikely.

-Your constraints are that you must somehow show your app executing (likewise to the machine shutdown) or having been executing (leaving something in the flash?, or in the memory?).
+Your constraints are

+- Your app must before the next reboot somehow prove that it has gained control over the program counter.
+That means you cannot manually edit your app between executions.
+You might for example leave a byte in the flash or in the memory.
+- It must be a standalone EFI app able to run without bootloader, or EFI shell.
+It can, however, run in the version xyz of QEMU, bochs, VirtualBox, or a PC or Mac.

 #efi #uefi #application #app #bootloader #bootx64 #terse #executable #intel #bios #boot #bds #helloworld #shutdown #world #record #tinypechallenge #x64